 - One can convert magnetic materials into permanent magnets that can be used in loudspeakers, sensors, etc.

-- Magnetic materials have applications in power transformer.
+- Magnetic materials have applications in power transformers.

-- Magnetic materials have uses in video tape and audio tape.
+- Magnetic materials have wide uses in video tape and audio tape.

 Some important questions: